-Do you have an upcoming hospitalization?
-Or, are you entering a long-term care facility?
-Jean Brown Research is conducting a clinical research study for an investigational C-Diff vaccine for individuals 40-75 years of age.
+Have you had at least 2 hospital stays that lasted at least 24 hours, in the past 12 months?
+Or do you have an upcoming hospitalization where you will stay ≥ 72 hours?
+Jean Brown Research is conducting a clinical research study for an investigational C-Diff vaccine for individuals 50 years and older.

 Participants that are selected for the study will receive a no charge vaccination, study related procedures and compensation for time and travel.